Skip to content

 The Oxford Club’s Beginnings…

-Concurrently in the mid-80’s, an investment and business publisher in Florida launched a financial newsletter called The Oxford Club.
+Concurrently in the mid-’80s, an investment and business publisher in Florida launched a financial newsletter called The Oxford Club.
 It grew to 10,000 readers worldwide.
-The publishing company sold their interest to Bonner in 1991.
-Bonner welcomed these new members into his group and changed the name from The Passport Club to The Oxford Club because he thought the name evoked a spirit of tradition and Old World charm.
+The publishing company sold its interest to Bonner in 1991.
+Bonner welcomed these new Members into his group and changed the name from The Passport Club to The Oxford Club because he thought the name evoked a spirit of tradition and Old World charm.
 He charged Julia with combining the best of The Oxford Club and The Passport Club and expanding on it.
-Mark Nestmann, an international wealth protection and privacy expert, became Financial Editor of the monthly Oxford Club investment newsletter, The Communiqué.
+Mark Nestmann, an international wealth-protection and privacy expert, became Financial Editor of the monthly Oxford Club investment newsletter, The Oxford Communiqué.

 1992